vg-json-data/sm-json-data/region/region-readme.md

 A room has an array of links.
 Links define how Samus can navigate within a room.
 Each link has a `from` property that defines the node where Samus must be to use it, and a `to` property which is an array of possible destinations.
 Each destination of a link has the following properties:
 * _id:_ The in-room ID of the node to which the link leads
 * _strats:_ An array of [strats](../strats.md), each of which represents a way Samus can go to that destination.

+### Reusable Roomwide Notable Strats
+A room may have an array of reusable notable strats.
+Some notable strats within a room may be very similar to each other, often when traversing symmetric links in opposite directions.
+These strats may be connected, such that they can share a reusable strat name and description.
+Each `reusableRoomwideNotable` will have the following properties:
+* _name:_ A common name used to describe the similar notable strats.
+* _note:_ A common description used to describe the similar notable strats.